microsoft/graphrag/README.md

 - To learn about our contribution guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md)
 - To start developing _GraphRAG_, see [DEVELOPING.md](./DEVELOPING.md)

+## Prompt Tuning

+Running _GraphRAG_ with your data out of the box may not yield the best possible results.
+We strongly recommend to fine-tune your prompts following the [Prompt Tuning Guide](https://microsoft.github.io/graphrag/posts/index/3-prompt_tuning/) in our documentation.

 ## Responsible AI FAQ